 Know Climbing Issues

-As climbers, each one of us represents our climbing community.
-We all need to know and follow the Leave No Trace principles, plus any rules specific to our favorite climbing areas.
-If one of us does things that are outside the parameters of common courteous practices, we start losing our rights to use these areas.
+Each and every climber represents the climbing community.
+You need to know and follow the Leave No Trace Seven Principles (© 1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org) plus any rules specific to your favorite climbing areas.
+If one climber does things that are outside the parameters of common courteous practices, we all start losing our rights to use these areas.

 The biggest issues in the climbing world today include: